boostkpi/docs.github.io/release-notes/index.md

+## April 2023
+- Launched an improved overview table.
+Now supports sorting based on KPI values and filtering based on dimension names.
+Implemented in React.
+- Implemented a JSON endpoint to query anomalies.
+- Moved the root-cause KPI table to react.
+Added KPI search for the KPI root-cause table.

 ## March 2023
 - Updated the size of a cell in the heatmap to accurately reflect its contribution.
 Updated the size of the OTHERS cell accordingly.
 - For derived KPIs, the normalized color values now sum to zero, like non-derived KPIs.